aimms/documentation/platform/sdk.rst

 Version 1.4.2
 ++++++++++++++

-If a call to a procedure using the java and c# frontend took over a minute to return, the session was killed.
+If a call to a procedure using the java and c# front end took over a minute to return, the session was killed.
 The host application chosen for VS2017 versions of AIMMS  for windows could not start up.